Mission & Vision

 Brent has a Bachelor of Science degree in Mechanical Engineering from the University of Manitoba and has professional experience in the areas of product design, statistical problem solving and engineering project management.

-Brent is currently working as a Climate Change Project Manager and is responsible for CIER’s Deep Retrofit Accelerator Initiative project, supporting the Canadian Net-Zero Emissions Accountability Act by facilitating Deep Retrofit Emission Reduction initiatives in Indigenous communities throughout Canada.
+Brent is currently working as a Climate Change Project Manager and is responsible for CIER’s Energy InSites program, supporting the Canadian Net-Zero Emissions Accountability Act by facilitating deep retrofit emissions reduction initiatives in Indigenous communities throughout Canada.

 In his free time, Brent enjoys running, cycling, Nordic skiing and snowmobiling.